-The Graduated Renderer is used to render all the features from a layer, using a single user-defined symbol whose color reflects the assignment of a selected feature's attribute to a class.
+The Graduated Renderer is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.

 Like the Categorized Renderer, the Graduated Renderer allows you to define rotation and size scale from specified columns.